1,000+ Opportunities

 We accept proposals for 12–24 months of funding.
 Multi-year proposals must include detailed annual budgets.

-Based on current listing details, eligibility includes: Nonprofits and agencies serving older adults and people of all abilities in Wisconsin.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Nonprofits and agencies serving older adults and people of all abilities in Wisconsin.
+Confirm the full requirements in the official notice before applying.